Zi9/Zi9/README.md

 ### Hi there 👋

-I'm Zig.
+I'm Zi.
 I write random code as a hobby.

 I mostly work with:
 * C#
 * C
 * Python

+Currently working on:
+* CML - A custom mod loader for CarX Drift Racing Online

 I'm interested in:
 * :arrows_counterclockwise: Reverse engineering